ljsinclair/featurebase-docs/docs/cloud/cloud-tables/cloud-table-query-endpoint.md

 ---
-title: Copy table query endpoint
+title: Copy query endpoint
 layout: default
 parent: Manage tables
 grand_parent: Cloud
 nav_order: 4
 ---

-# Where do I find the table Query Endpoint in FeatureBase Cloud?
+# Where do I find the Query Endpoint in FeatureBase Cloud?
 {: .no_toc }

-The table query endpoint is used when running remote table queries via the API.
+The query endpoint is used to query a FeatureBase Cloud database.

 {% include page-toc.md %}